Noxor11/Noxor11/README.md

 # ✨ Hi there! ✨

-My name is Brian Da Silva, a C++ and Java developer with interest in learning how to further improve performance in any kind of application, as well as the inner workings of the programming languages I use.
+My name is Brian Da Silva, a software developer with interest in learning how to further improve performance in any kind of application, as well as the inner workings of the programming languages I use.

-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning about synthesizers
 - 👯 I’m looking to collaborate on any fun project!
 - 😄 Pronouns: He / She / They
-- ⚡ Age: 21
+- ⚡ Age: 22

 ![Brian Da Silva's GitHub stats](https://github-readme-stats.vercel.app/api?username=Noxor11&show_icons=true&theme=radical)